Read more about Tamsin’s experience.

 I grew up in rural Australia, inspired by my Dad; a reverend in flip flops who was the epicentre of the community, passionate about social justice and always meeting people where they were—starting a church in a pub, or a skate park.

-There I was watching Nelson Mandela on TV, Gandhi films, and reading Martin Luther King sermons in the outer suburbs of Adelaide, while most of my friends chilled on the beach.
+There I was watching Nelson Mandela on TV, Gandhi films, and reading Martin Luther King sermons in the outer suburbs of Adelaide.

 I took what I’d learned in politics and applied it to spaces where people couldn’t always see the bigger vision of what was possible.
 As Country Director for an organisation supporting pregnant women living with HIV, I secured funding for expansion, growing the team from 5 staff to 140, creating life-changing impact with more children born without HIV.
 I co-founded Workshop17, awarded the best coworking space in South Africa and globally.
 What started as a pigeon-poop-covered industrial shed became an architectural dream of glass and wood, purpose-built for imagination, creativity, and interaction between the 250 entrepreneurs and community who inhabit it.

-I moved into engaging with the business and investment communities, working for CDC to help establish a pan-African network of CEOs under 45.
-I then raised £1.6 million and co-founded the leading network of board-ready women across Africa, unlocking opportunities for leadership and influence at scale.
+I moved into engaging with the business and investment communities, working for CDC (now British International Investment) to help establish a pan-African network of CEOs under 45.
+I then raised £1.6 million and co-founded a business to place the leading network of board-ready women across Africa, unlocking opportunities for leadership and influence at scale.

 What has emerged at each stage is my authentic life’s work.
-As a business strategist, ecosystem innovator, and leadership catalyst, I help people, organisations, and investors to see themselves and the world as whole and interconnected—mobilising creativity, relationships, and resources to deliver tangible impact on climate, society, and governance.
+As a business strategist, ecosystem innovator, and leadership catalyst, I help people, organisations, and investors to see themselves, the world and the models that underpin their work as whole and interconnected—mobilising creativity, relationships, and resources to deliver tangible impact on climate, society, and governance.